matthew822-e/SimulationProject/README.md

  - On the right side of the screen are option including Empty, Metal, Sand, Water, and debug.
  - click on one and click in the pixelated screen.
- - As you see they will appear on the GUI and interact with each other based on the programs physics.
+ - As you see elements will appear on the GUI and interact with each other based on the programs physics.